 Group # 1.
 Family: Your parents, spouse, children, siblings, and relatives who supported your efforts while writing your book.
 In my case, my mother does errands for me so that I can stay in front of the computer writing.
 My kids are experts at finding information on the internet.

 My wife helps with editing and freely offers constructive criticism of my work.
-I generally find extra time to write by getting up in the morning before everyone else does, and staying up later at night after everyone else has gone to bed.
+I generally find extra time to write by getting up in the morning before everyone else, and staying up later at night after everyone else has gone to bed.
 The family plays a very big part in the success of my books.

 Group # 2.
 Sources: Anyone, such as librarians, teachers, professors, or industry experts, that provided data or information that was used in your book.
 In addition, anyone that you interviewed that provided useful information and assistance.
 Be specific in what each source provided for your book.